intel/webapps-annex/HACKING.md

 Note that in both cases, the files comprising the packages are first copied into the build/wgt and build/sdk directories respectively.

-To creat packages for Android use the 'apk' target:
+To create packages for Android use the 'apk' target:

     grunt apk